wgjosiger/Physoncs/README.md

 - `main/Copyright.java` - Copyright notice

 ## License
-This project is © 2025 Lemon J. All rights reserved.
+This project is © 2025 Lemon J (WGJosiger@gmail.com).
+All rights reserved.
 For educational use only.